Operating Principles

 -A FORWARD -p tcp -m comment --comment drweb-firewall -m tcp --tcp-flags SYN,ACK SYN -m mark --mark 0x0/<CPM+SPM> -j NFQUEUE --queue-num <FNum> --queue-bypass

-Here <ONum>, <INum> and <FNum> are the numbers of queues in NFQUEUE where Dr.Web Firewall for Linux is waiting for packages that indicate the installation of the corresponding connections (these packages with a set SYN flag, but without the ACK flag).
+Here, <ONum>, <INum> and <FNum> are numbers of queues in NFQUEUE, in which Dr.Web Firewall for Linux is waiting for packets that indicate establishing connections with the corresponding directions (these are packets with a set SYN flag and an unset ACK flag).

-When a packet appears in one of the NFQUEUE queues, Dr.Web Firewall for Linux performs basic processing of the packet, in case incorrect rules are set in NetFilter.
-Then Dr.Web Firewall for Linux attempts to connect with the server using its own name and the socket marked PSC in accordance with rule 4.
-Rule 5 for local delivery will not apply, because the packet is marked with SPM and this rule is only applicable to packets marked with <CPM+SPM>.
+When a packet appears in one of the NFQUEUE queues, Dr.Web Firewall for Linux performs basic verification of the packet in the event invalid rules are set in NetFilter.
+Subsequently, Dr.Web Firewall for Linux attempts to connect on behalf of itself to the server from the socket marked with PSC.
+At that, rule 4 is triggered.
+Rule 5 for local delivery is not triggered, because the packet is marked with SPM and this rule is only applicable to packets marked with <CPM+SPM>.

-If the connection to the server fails, Dr.Web Firewall for Linux generates a client packet with the RST bit, replacing the pair <IP address>:<port> with the address of a network socket of the requested server.
-The DROP verdict is sent to NFQUEUE as well.
-The socket, used for sending the packet with the RST bit, is marked as <CPM+SPM>, so that none of the above rules will apply, so that the packet will be delivered to the client according to the usual routing rules.
+If the connection to the server fails, Dr.Web Firewall for Linux generates a client packet with an RST bit having replaced the pair <IP address>:<port> with the address of the network socket of the requested server.
+At that, the DROP verdict is sent to NFQUEUE.
+The socket used for sending the packet with the RST bit is marked as <CPM+SPM>, so none of the above rules is triggered, and this packet will be delivered to the client in accordance with standard routing rules.

-Simplified diagram of Dr.Web Firewall for Linux operation is given below.
+Simplified diagram of Dr.Web Firewall for Linux operation is provided below.

 1.Client attempts to connect to the server.

-4.Transmission of socket pair associated with the client and server side of the connection, SpIDer Gate for connection processing, and settings and rules for the scanning.
+4.Socket pair associated with the client and server sides of the connection is passed to SpIDer Gate for processing the connection along with the parameters and rules for scanning it.

-5.Data exchange between the server and the client via SpIDer Gate as a mediator.
+5.Server and the client exchange data via SpIDer Gate that serves as a mediator.

-For the correct operation of Dr.Web Firewall for Linux, these rules in routing tables with correct numbers of bit marks, the NFQUEUE queues and network socket addresses for connection interception are necessary.
-By default settings, the component performs the necessary configuration of rules automatically.
-If automatic configuration of connections is disabled in the settings, it is necessary to provide the required rules manually when launching the component.
+For correct operation of Dr.Web Firewall for Linux, these rules must be present in routing tables with correct numbers of bit marks, NFQUEUE queues and network socket addresses for connection interception.
+By default, the component performs the necessary configuration of rules automatically.
+If automatic configuration of connections is disabled in the component settings, it is necessary to provide the required rules manually when starting the component.